Home » How my Stepmom Support Group Improved my Stepmom Life

 How my Stepmom Support Group improved my Stepmom Life

 I thought I needed validation from my partner, but that validation only made me feel temporarily better.
-I needed a change and that change came when I was able to vent my frustrations and find comfort in the common struggles.
+I needed real tools to learn how to make permanent changes in my life.
+Not only was Kristen able to provide me with the tools I needed to create boundaries, and learn to live in my role confidently, I was able to connect with other stepmoms, vent my frustrations, and find comfort in the common struggles.

 Learning to Change my Mindset